Recently updated on November 30th, 2024 at 11:18 am

 Representation: Sapphic character, MS

-Love Frankie follows Frankie.
+We follow Frankie.
 She is struggling to cope with her mum’s MS diagnosis when she meets Sally.
-Problem is Sally is perfect when they’re alone.
+The problem is Sally is perfect when they’re alone.
 But she ignores her at school

-If you’re familiar with Jacqueline Wilson’s work, you will find this super comforting to read.
-Jacqueline Wilson’s distinctive writing style easy to read.
+If you’re familiar with Jacqueline Wilson’s work, you will find this comforting to read.
+Jacqueline Wilson’s distinctive writing style is easy to read.

 Buy on Amazon | Waterstones